mrakgr/Trading-Journal/journal_2025.md

 Fuck, if I cannot make a system that can tell apart the setups and react accordingly, I have no business whatsoever dreaming about the Singularity.
 I might as well accept that I'll be mediocre as a programmer until the day I die.

 What is the point of the deep learning revolution if I cannot feed it price patterns?
 I need to figure it out.

+11:35am.
+Putting so much exercise into execution doesn't sit right with me, especially given that my RSI hasn't healed.
+It's not a skill that I need.
+The more I can substitute with programming the better off I'll be.
+Let the work of the machines be the work of my own hands.

+When you read The Playbook and now Lance's course, you really get the sense just how much effort trading really requires.

+I don't want to be a soldier or play an FPS like they do.
+I want to be the general sitting behind the lines in a cushy office and giving orders.
+I'll still have to work towards it, but it isn't the same path.